-Welcome to Grand Rapids Community College Financial Aid Office home page.
-You can access all of the services of our office on this web site, including information on filing for financial aid, scholarships and grants, on-campus employment and many other services.
+Welcome to the Grand Rapids Community College Financial Aid Office home page.
+You can access all of the services of our office on this website, including information on filing for financial aid, scholarships, grants and on-campus employment.

-GRCC strives to be more than ADA compliant.
+We strive to be more than ADA compliant.
 We strive to be accessible and welcoming to students of all abilities.
-If you need any assistance or accommodation in completing any components of the admissions, financial aid, orientation, or enrollment processes, please contact us and let us know.
-In addition, the GRCC's Disability Support Services are available to assist students.
-Visit www.grcc.edu/dss for more details.
+If you need any assistance or accommodation in completing any components of the admissions, financial aid, orientation or enrollment processes, please contact us and let us know.
+In addition, Disability Support Services are available to assist students.

-If you have any questions or need additional assistance, you may contact us via email at firstname.lastname@example.org, by phone at (616) 234-4030, or stop by our office in Room 105 of the Main Building.
+If you have any questions or need additional assistance, you may contact us via email at email@example.com, by phone at (616) 234-4030, or in person at the Enrollment Center in the Main Building.
 Our staff members will be happy to assist you.

 Important News and Updates

 - NOTICE TO FAFSA FILERS:

 - The IRS data retrieval tool (DRT) is currently unavailable.
 The DRT is not expected to be returned to service until October 1, 2017 (for the 2018-19 FAFSA).

 - We encourage student and parents to proceed with the FAFSA completion using 2015 federal income tax returns or tax transcripts, for 2017-18 and 2016 federal income for 2018-19.